awead/sufia-pcdm/README.md

 ## What do you want me to do with this?

-Nothing, really.
-But, if you want to see if my understanding jives with your understanding, then...
+Nothing, really, but if you want to see if my understanding jives with your understanding, then...

 ## To Use